How Often Does Your Cat Need to Visit the Vet

 Vaccination schedule:

-- 6-8 weeks: Kitten’s first FVRCP shot for shielding against feline viral rhinotracheitis, feline distemper, and panleukopenia.
+• 6-8 weeks: Kitten’s First Exam and FVRCP shot for shielding against feline viral rhinotracheitis, Feline Calicivirus, and Feline Panleukopenia.

-Spaying or neutering should also be planned during this time, which can happen between 5 and 6 months.
-Spaying or neutering is beneficial for eliminating unwanted litter and reducing health problems later on.
+Planning for spaying or neutering should also be planned during this time and can happen between 5-6 months of age.
+Spaying or neutering is beneficial not only for eliminating unwanted litters of kittens, but it can reduce health problems later on.

 Early Adulthood (1–5 Years): Annual Wellness Exams and Preventive Care

-However, once a cat turns one year old, it is officially an adult cat.
-During this stage, cats need to visit the vet each year for a full wellness exam.
+However, once a cat turns one year old, they are officially an adult cat.
+During the adult cat stage, cats will need to visit the vet each year for a full wellness exam.

-Even if your cat appears healthy, an annual wellness exam is important.
-During the exam, your vet should check for early signs of health issues and determine whether your cat’s vaccinations are current.
+Even if your cat appears to be in perfect health, an annual wellness exam is important.
+During the exam, your vet should check for early signs of diseases, as well as determine if your cat’s vaccinations are current.

 An adult healthy cat should visit the vet annually for:

-- Physical exam (weight, coat, teeth, heart, lungs)
+• Physical examination (weight, coat, teeth, heart, lungs)

-- Dental exam checkups (to help prevent gum disease)
+• Dental Care check-ups (to help prevent gum disease)

 Prime Adulthood (5–10 Years): Regular Checkups and Disease Screening

-- Blood testing (probably kidney, liver, or possibly thyroid function testing)
+• Blood work (probably kidney, liver, or possibly thyroid function testing)

 Your veterinarian may want to see you for a basic dental cleaning since dental disease is common in cats at this age.
-Don’t forget, oral health is essential for your cat’s health and wellbeing!
+Don’t forget oral health is essential for your cat’s physical health and well-being!

 Senior Cats (10+ Years): Bi-Annual Vet Visits

-When your cat reaches age 10, it will be formally considered a senior pet.
+When your pet reaches the age of 10, it will be formally considered a senior patient.
 The most important thing is that your senior cat will need to consult the vet more often (every 6 months at the very least).

-At this point in your cat’s life, the vet will perform a more thorough evaluation than at one year, including blood tests, urinalysis, and blood pressure readings to check for common, age-related diseases like kidney disease, hyperthyroidism, or high blood pressure.
+At this point in your cat’s age, the vet will be doing a more thorough evaluation than at 1 year, including blood tests, urinalysis, and blood pressure readings to check for common infectious diseases like kidney disease, hyperthyroidism, or high blood pressure.

-- Heart and organ function (to help with the early detection of chronic diseases)
+• Heart disease and organ function (to help with the early detection of chronic diseases)

 Taking a Proactive Approach to Your Cat’s Health

-Because cats cannot tell us when something’s wrong, it’s important to keep track of them.
-Regular vet visits not only help establish a routine but are also helpful in observing any changes in their behavior and routine.
+Because cats aren’t able to tell us when something’s wrong, it’s important we keep track of our cats.
+Regular vet visits not only help establish a routine but are also helpful in keeping track of any change in your cats’ behavior and routine.
+This more proactive approach ensures your furry friend’s overall health.

 Signs Your Cat’s Requires Immediate Visits to the Vet